-One of the questions that I get asked very often from my readers and friends, is “where should I buy a DSLR from?”
-While this might seem like a pretty straightforward answer to many of our readers, I still decided to write a quick article about where to buy DSLRs and lenses and why.
+One question I get asked very often from my readers and friends is, “Where should I buy a camera?”
+While this might seem like a pretty straightforward answer to many of our readers, I still decided to write a quick article about where to buy cameras and why.

-If you have already made up your mind on what DSLR camera and lens to buy but you are still wondering if you should purchase it online or in a local store, then keep reading, since I might be able to save you some money.
+If you have already made up your mind on what camera and lens to buy, but you are still wondering if you should purchase it online or in a local store, keep reading, since I might be able to save you some money.

-1) Where to buy a DSLR – Local Store or Online/Internet?
+1) Where to Buy a Camera- Local Store or Online/Internet?

-There are many different sources of where you could buy DSLR equipment, but I will talk about the three main ones:
+There are many different sources of where you could buy camera equipment, but I will talk about the three main ones:

 - A local camera/electronics store

 - An online Internet store

 - An online auction site like eBay

 Obviously, you could also buy a used camera from a friend or a coworker or perhaps grab one for a really good price in a garage sale.
 But those cases are rare and you would have to decide for yourself if it is worth it.
 One thing to note – if you buy a used camera or lens, in most cases, the manufacturer’s warranty will NOT transfer to your name.